 Now, the StreamYard side of things, they’ve got three plans.
 They’ve got a free plan where you can stream a lot.
 You can stream 20 hours per month, which is a lot of hours.
 If you’re doing 20 hours per month, and let’s say you do one hour live streams, like that’s, you know, four or five live streams a week.

-So that’s a lot of live streams that they’ll let you have for free, but you get the StreamYard logo on it as a watermark, which you have to understand, like it’s free and it’s, you know, they’re providing a service so you’ve got to give them something.
+That’s a lot of live streams that they’ll let you have for free, but you get the StreamYard logo on it as a watermark, which you have to understand, like it’s free and it’s, you know, they’re providing a service so you’ve got to give them something.

-So you can connect up things like Amazon live and it all works.
+You can connect up things like Amazon live and it all works.
 You can stream to all the platforms that are available.
 All of both Ecamm live and StreamYard would also let you show comments on screen.

-So show your screen.
+Show your screen.
 They’ll both allow you to have multiple guests, so you can bring people on and do, you know, have multiple people on the live stream, which is really cool.
 They both allow you to do overlays like this thing that you see which side, Oh, the thing that you see on the screen right now, like they both allow you to do overlays to different points.

 And we’ll talk a bit more about them when I go into depth.
 And then they also allow you to have backgrounds on both of them.
 Also allow you to have a recording of the live stream.

 Now let’s talk a little bit about the differences between them, and we’ll also look at the actual software as well.
-So I’m going to start with StreamYard in terms of the differences, the key differences I find between the StreamYard and Ecamm.
+I’m going to start with StreamYard in terms of the differences, the key differences I find between the StreamYard and Ecamm.

 And yes, I do use both.
 Why do I use both?
 I don’t know.
 I use both because I like to understand the live streaming options out there, and I also teach live streaming.
-So I’d like to know what people are actually using.
+I’d like to know what people are actually using.
 I’m not sponsored by StreamYard or Ecamm, so I’ll say what I want.

-So you don’t need to install any software on your computer.
+You don’t need to install any software on your computer.
 You just need a browser.
 Chrome browser pretty much works the best, and you can use that to live stream with.
 And that’s a great option to have, because it means you don’t need to have a souped-up computer.

 And it means that, you know, if your computer is a little bit old, it can still potentially run a live stream.
 Whereas Ecamm is a bit more of a processing hog and you do need to have, you know, a computer that can handle all of the processing of a live stream.
 With StreamYard as well, they include multi-streaming.